 - Less sanitary

-How To Clean In Ear And Over-Ear Headphones
+How To Clean In-Ear, On-ear, and Over-Ear Headphones

 Noise is not the only risk to your ear health; dirty in-ear and over-ear headphones can increase the probability of ear infection.